 In previous essays, I have expressed my understanding that we are always being tested, and so every moment of life is a choice.
 We can choose to live in fear, anxiety, and existential despair, as if we are a helpless victim, or we can choose to learn from our experiences and self-correct, in the light of love and understanding.
 Indeed, it is appropriate that the first Brahma Vihàra is Loving-kindness, which is a sure foundation for all other virtues which complement it, and a perfect antidote to the poison of greedy selfishness.

-It is easy for us to love the people that are attractive to us and return our love, but much more difficult to love those for whom we have some conditional aversion, or who are mean and threatening to us.
+Of course, it is easy for us to love the people that are attractive to us and return our love, but much more difficult to love those for whom we have some conditional aversion, or who are mean and threatening to us.
 Thus, to really embody the attitude of Loving-kindness, we need to be able to include all beings in our embrace, extending the same unconditional loving regard to everyone and everything with both intention and attention, recognizing all as mirrors of ourselves, manifestations of the same Source in which we all inhere, beyond any apparent separation.
 Its hallmark is the sincere desire for the happiness of others, without any expectation of some reward in return.
 In that sense, it is truly free of the taint of self-interest, which pervades the lesser forms of love.

 With true Loving-kindness, there is no desire to possess or manipulate, since it is characterized by selflessness at its root.
 It is the perfect cure for the emotional contraction at the heart, because it is fearless in its free and open loving, neither grasping nor turning away, and always ready to exceed itself in service to love.
 It begins with learning to love oneself, and then extends that love to others, eventually encompassing the whole totality of universal manifestation with no exclusions in unconditional loving regard.